tasbouz/serverless-go-app/README.md

-# Serverless Go Application
+# Serverless Go App
-A serverless application written in Gom which provides two services:
+A serverless application written in Go which provides two services:

 - Finds the n'th element of Fibonacci sequence
 - Checks if a number is prime